UweDBG/AutoSprint-1.21.4/README.md

-Plugin that activates and deactivates AutoSprint on command "/autosprint".
+Plugin that welcomes the Player on join.